 On the other hand, spiritually dead people don’t have an appetite for spiritual things such as

 God’s Word.
 Let’s look at the words hear, follow, and obey.
 In Greek, they are as follows: hear—akouo, follow—klotho and obey—hupakouo.
-Clearly, they are derived from the same Greek word.
+It is interesting to note that hear, follow and obey are all derived from the same Greek word.
 Why does this matter?
 It matters because Jesus said that those who are His not only hear His voice, they follow and obey Him.
 This leads us to the next test of salvation.

 Do You Obey God’s Word?